Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

 Poison Ivy’s Niche in the Ecosystem

-Poison ivy fills two roles: it provides food for wildlife and helps protect the edges of forest.
+This native plant fills two important ecological roles: (1) It provides food for wildlife, and (2) It helps protect the edges of forest.

 #1: Poison Ivy Berries are for the Birds